-Daventry District Council's social media channels are managed by DDC’s Communications Team, who try to respond to as many comments as they can, however this isn’t always possible.
-The Council does not currently monitor its social media accounts 24 hours a day, 7 days a week.
-Posts can sometimes be missed during busy social media traffic.
+Daventry District Council's social media channels are managed by DDC’s Communications Team with support from the Customer Services Team.
+Staff try to respond to as many comments as they can, however this isn’t always possible.
+The Council monitors its social media accounts during normal office hours.
+Posts can sometimes be missed during periods of busy social media traffic.

 The Council may moderate content on its social media sites and pages and reserves the right to remove or report any postings or contributions that could be deemed inappropriate by DDC or break the following guidelines:

 - Keep your messages appropriate, civil and polite

 - Do not post messages that are unlawful, abusive, defamatory, harassing or threatening, harmful, obscene, profane, sexually orientated or racially offensive

 - Don’t swear